 Once you've applied to their website, you'll have to submit to a series of tests and interviews to determine whether you are a good fit.

-Comparatively, the company also vets potential employers to make sure they are serious about hiring and offering worthwhile opportunities for freelancers.Get Started on 1840 & Company
+Comparatively, the company also vets potential employers to make sure they are serious about hiring freelancers and offering worthwhile opportunities.Get Started on 1840 & Company

 If your freelance talent lies in the realm of logo design or WordPress development, Envato Studio could be the exclusive community you've been looking for (and you may also want to make use of Envato Elements).